-- 4.7.1 Staff should ensure that they are dressed decently, safely and appropriately for the tasks that they undertake and that they promote a positive and professional image. - 4.7.2 Where dress codes exist in schools these should not discriminate in any way.
+- Staff should ensure that they are dressed decently, safely and appropriately for the tasks that they undertake and that they promote a positive and professional image. - Where dress codes exist in schools these should not discriminate in any way.

-4.8 Financial inducements, gifts, hospitality and sponsorship
+4.9 Financial inducements, gifts, hospitality and sponsorship

-- 4.8.1 Staff should ensure that they use public funds entrusted to them in a responsible and lawful manner and that they do not give or receive any gift, loan, fee, reward or advantage, which might be misinterpreted. - 4.8.2 Although staff should not give or receive gifts from pupils or parents on a regular basis or of any significant value, it is acceptable however for staff to receive small tokens of appreciation, such as at Christmas time. - staff should not seek or receive preferential rates for themselves by virtue of their dealings on behalf of the school;
+- Staff should ensure that they use public funds entrusted to them in a responsible and lawful manner and that they do not give or receive any gift, loan, fee, reward or advantage, which might be misinterpreted. - Although staff should not give or receive gifts from pupils or parents on a regular basis or of any significant value, it is acceptable however for staff to receive small tokens of appreciation, such as at Christmas time.
+More information on gifts is found in the SAST Financial Procedures policy.

-- staff should ensure that gifts are declared if they are received; - staff should generally only give gifts to an individual young person as part of an agreed reward system; - where staff do give gifts, they should ensure that they are of insignificant value and given to all children equally.
+- Staff should not seek or receive preferential rates for themselves by virtue of their dealings on behalf of the school; - Staff should ensure that gifts are declared if they are received; - Staff should generally only give gifts to an individual young person as part of an agreed reward system; - Where staff do give gifts, they should ensure that they are of insignificant value and given to all children equally.

-4.9 Use of School Time and Facilities
+4.10 Use of School Time and Facilities

-4.9.1 The Trust's property and facilities (e.g. stationery, computers, photocopiers, mobile phones) may only be used for Trust business unless permission for their private use has been granted.
+• The Trust's property and facilities (e.g. stationery, computers, photocopiers, mobile phones) may only be used for Trust business unless permission for their private use has been granted.

-4.10 Publication of Books/Articles
+4.11 Publication of Books/Articles

-- 4.10.1 If staff want to publish books, articles, letters, dissertations etc that they have written in connection with their duties and in which they describe themselves as holding an appointment with the school they must consult the Head teacher or Executive Head teacher - staff should speak to the Executive Head teacher or Head teacher if they wish to publish books, articles, letters, dissertations etc, which have been written in connection with their duties and their role within SAST.
+- If staff want to publish books, articles, letters, dissertations etc that they have written in connection with their duties and in which they describe themselves as holding an appointment with the school they must consult the Head teacher or CEO. - Staff should speak to the CEO or Head teacher if they wish to publish books, articles, letters, dissertations etc, which have been written in connection with their duties and their role within SAST.

-4.11 Infatuations
+4.12 Infatuations

-- 4.11.1 In cases where a young person develops an infatuation, there is a high risk of words or actions being misinterpreted and for allegations to be made against staff. - staff should maintain professional boundaries at all times.
+- In cases where a young person develops an infatuation, there is a high risk of words or actions being misinterpreted and for allegations to be made against staff. - Staff should maintain professional boundaries at all times.
 They should report to a senior colleague any clear/apparent indications (whether they are verbal, written or physical), that suggest a pupil may be infatuated with them and respond sensitively to such situations in order to maintain the dignity of all parties.

-4.12 Social contact
+4.13 Social contact

-- 4.12.1 Staff should not establish or seek to establish social contact with pupils to secure or strengthen a friendship.
+- Staff should not establish or seek to establish social contact with pupils to secure or strengthen a friendship.
 This includes giving any personal details to a pupil such as a home/mobile phone number, home or email address.
-Only in exceptional circumstances can this be with the prior approval of a senior member of staff. - Do not give out personal details such as home/mobile numbers, home address or personal email address to pupils. - staff should always approve any planned social contact with pupils with senior colleagues, for example, when it is part of a reward scheme or pastoral care programme; - staff should advise senior management of any regular social contact they have with a pupil, where it is apparent that it may give rise to a concern.
+Only in exceptional circumstances can this be with the prior approval of a senior member of staff. - Do not give out personal details such as home/mobile numbers, home address or personal e-mail address to pupils. - Staff should always approve any planned social contact with pupils with senior colleagues, for example, when it is part of a reward scheme or pastoral care programme;

+• Staff should advise senior management of any regular social contact they have with a pupil, where it is apparent that it may give rise to a concern.
 This can also apply to social contacts made through outside interests or through the staff member's own family.

-4.13 Physical contact
+4.14 Physical contact